 Store the passwords securely for great password security

 When it comes to passwords, everything we do is vital, whether it is creating them or just storing them.
 As such, once you have a strong word-related password, store it securely.
-Does, your employees know how to store correctly their passwords and how to protect them from social engineering attacks?
+Do your employees know how to store correctly their passwords and how to protect them from social engineering attacks?

 57% of Keeper’s respondents admitted to writing their passwords on sticky notes and a concerning percentage, of 62%, write down their passwords in a notebook or journal, leaving them in places where other people have access.